 Adrienne made these lovely menu cards for many of her dinner parties in the late Sixties and Seventies.
-As I looked through them I noticed there was a dish that appeared regularly but which Adrienne and I had never made together: Mousseline de Saumon.
+As I looked through them I noticed there was a salmon dish that appeared regularly but which Adrienne and I had never made together: Mousseline de Saumon.

 After a bit of digging through her files I came upon her hand-written recipe.
 It is as simple as can be – which is why it appeared on so many menus – and can be made ahead of time, served either hot or cold.
 Of course it is delicious!
 It makes a lovely luncheon dish with a salad or the perfect starter for a dinner party.

-Adrienne’s Mousseline de Saumon
+Mousseline de Saumon

-1 lb. fresh or smoked salmon, cut into 1” cubes
+- 1 lb. fresh or smoked salmon, cut into 1” cubes

-1 cup +/- chilled heavy whipping cream
+- 1 +/- cup heavy whipping cream

-1 Tbsp. egg white
+- 1 tbsp. egg white

-2 tsp. chopped tarragon
+- 2 tsp. chopped tarragon

-Salt & Pepper
+- Salt & Pepper

-Pre-heat oven 350 F
+- Step 1 Pre-heat oven 350 F

 - Step 2 Put the salmon in food processor and whiz into a paste.
 Add salt and pepper.
 With the motor running begin adding the cream until you have the consistency of a light paté spread.
 Add the egg white and tarragon

 - Step 4 Place the molds in a Bain Marie – a deep oven proof pan that will hold all the molds – then fill half way up the sides of the molds with hot water.
 Place the Bain Marie in the oven and cook for 10 minutes.